-Redmi Y2 sale today at 12 pm on Amazon, Mi.com: Price, launch offers and more
+Xiaomi Redmi Y2 sale at 12 pm on Amazon, Mi.com: Price, launch offers and more

 Xiaomi Redmi Y2: Top five features

 Redmi Y2 is Xiaomi’s budget smartphone with a 16MP selfie camera with bokeh features as well.
 Redmi Y2’s front camera as Portrait mode for selfies where the background can be blurred.
 Redmi Y2 also comes with a LED flash on the front for selfies.
 The other highlight of the Redmi Y2 is the dual-rear camera which is 12MP+5MP on the back with the second sensor being a depth sensing one.
 Redmi Y2’s camera also supports Portrait or Bokeh mode, and there’s a dual LED flash as well.

 Redmi Y2 is powered by the Qualcomm Snapdragon 625 processor, which is the same one on the Redmi Note 5.
 The phone comes in two RAM/Storage variants: 3GB+32GB and 4GB+ 64GB.
 However, Redmi Y2 also has a dedicated microSD slot and two nano-SIM slots for which is not an option on the Redmi Note 5.